bollu/smol/README.md

 # Smol

 A tiny language with tiny memory footprint for human size **prototyping**.
+- Functions and dicationries are interchangable. because `smol`.
 - immutable, purely functional.
 Inbuilt data structures for set, map, list.
 Because `smol`.
 - Forces normal form.
 Only variables can occur at binding sites.
 Because `smol`.
 - Only small types allowed: A type may have at most `4096` inhabitants.